kylerbrown/bark/specification.md

 All datasets must have the following attributes.

-  **filetype:** a string specifying the format of the data.
+- **filetype:** a string specifying the format of the data.
 The currently accepted formats are `csv` and `rawbinary`, though more may be implemented in the future.
 - **units:** A string giving the units of the channel data, which should be in SI notation.
 May be an empty string for sampled data if units are not known.
   Event data must have units of "samples" (for a discrete timebase) or "s" (for a continuous timebase); sampled data must not use these units.
 For complex event data, this attribute must be an array, with each element of the array indicating the units of the associated field in the data.
-- **datatype:** Indicates the source of data in the entry.
-Must have at least unsigned integer precision great enough to include all the values defined in 5.2.4.

 The following attribute is only required for datasets with a discrete timebase: